 People are very productive in modern days.
 A long office hour and a lot of other major-minor choirs take most of their time.
 Among all these commotions of duties people barely have the scope to do anything else.

 But red eared sliders need a lot of care.
 Though they don’t require food every day their habitat needs regular attention.
-The tank water needs to be changed every two weeks.
-You must clean the whole tank at least once every month.

 It takes a lot of time to thoroughly clean everything.
 A filthy tank harms a turtle in many ways.
 So it’s mandatory to keep the tank clean.
 To avoid these troublesome work people get rid of their pets.